William Hoskins (actor): History

 Hoskins was a son of Abraham Hoskins, a wealthy attorney of "Newton Park" in Newton Solney, Derbyshire and was originally destined for a career in Law, to which end he studied at Cambridge, but was attracted to the theatre and "dropped out" at some stage.

 He first appeared on stage at the Southampton Theatre in 1835, then after years of experience in provincial theatres made Covent Garden Theatre on the 13 October 1843, in Dion Boucicault's comedy London Assurance, as Charles Courtley.
 Another report has him joining a provincial touring company in 1834.

+In 1837, with financial support of his father, who preferred his son to be in management, he took over Worthing Theatre, but lost his money and returned to acting.

 In 1846 Mrs Mary Warner, Samuel Phelps and scene painter T. L. Greenwood (1806–1879), took the lease of Sadler's Wells Theatre, dedicated to performance of First Folio Shakespeare, and Hoskins was one of their first recruits, specializing in comedy parts.

 His first appearance for Phelps was as "Poins" in Henry IV, Part 1 on 25 July 1846.
 On 4 November 1846 he first played "Lucio" in Measure for Measure, the part in which, said Phelps, "he was without rival in this theatre."
 He went on to play "Modus" in Knowles's The Hunchback, "Gratiano", in The Merchant of Venice, "Guiderius" in Cymbeline, "Slender" in The Merry Wives of Windsor, and "Roderigo" in Othello.

 The John Tallis Complete Works of Shakespere edited by Phelps includes a portrait of Hoskins as "Touchstone" in As You Like It.

 He had a small but possibly significant part in the history of English theatre, as elocution coach to a young actor named Brodribb who seemed to show great promise, and shortly before leaving for Australia gave him a letter of introduction to his friend Edward D. Davis, manager of the Lyceum Theatre, Sunderland, which became a small step on Henry Irving's path to lasting fame.